Professors Herdegen, Mossler, Vitale, D. Weese

 PSYCHOLOGY 101.
 (3)

 INTRODUCTION TO PSYCHOLOGY.
-Introduction to the field of psychology with an emphasis on research methodologies and findings in the areas of development, intelligence, personality, psychopathology, and social behavior.
+Introduction to the field of psychology with an emphasis on research methodologies and findings in the areas of neuroscience, learning, development, abnormal, and social psychology, plus other topic areas as appropriate.
 Examination of the methods and evidence pertaining to important concepts, issues, and topics in those areas of psychology, application of that knowledge in solving individual and societal problems, and the relevance of psychology to everyday life.
 Prerequisite: none.
 Offered: each semester.

 PSYCHOLOGY 107.
 (3)